 Georgetown Faculty Conference Explores Indian Ocean World

-The cultures, beliefs, politics, and citizens of countries bordering the Indian Ocean will be on the agenda at an upcoming event at Georgetown University in Qatar.
-The University’s annual faculty conference will bring together multidisciplinary scholars from around the world to discuss this year’s theme, The Liberal State and its Alternatives in the Indian Ocean.
+The cultures, beliefs, politics, and citizens of countries bordering the Indian Ocean were on the agenda at a recent event at Georgetown University in Qatar.
+The University’s annual faculty conference brought together multidisciplinary scholars from around the world to discuss this year’s theme, The Liberal State and its Alternatives in the Indian Ocean.

-The conference will be held on March 20-21 at GU-Q’s Education City campus, and focuses on the dynamics of continuity and change in the region.
+The conference was held on March 20-21 at GU-Q’s Education City campus, and focused on the dynamics of continuity and change in the region.

-The conference is made possible by a Conference and Workshop Sponsorship Program award (CWSP 11-C-1019-16029) from the Qatar National Research Fund, a member of Qatar Foundation.
+The conference was made possible by a Conference and Workshop Sponsorship Program award (CWSP 11-C-1019-16029) from the Qatar National Research Fund, a member of Qatar Foundation.